- Waste management is a worldwide problem that has an impact on all nations.

 Why is Waste Management Rising in Demand?

+Waste management is the process of handling, controlling, and disposing of waste materials in a responsible and efficient manner.
 Effective waste management not only prevents pollution but also conserves natural resources and reduces greenhouse gases.
 Waste management is growing in demand for many reasons.

 - Increasing waste generation: The rise in the amount of waste generated is leading to a need for more robust waste management solutions.

 - Environmental issues: Plastic pollution and overflowing landfills are causing significant damage to the environment and wildlife.

 - Depleting natural resources: The depletion of natural resources is demanding more for recycling and conservation practices.

 - Climate change: The disastrous greenhouse effects are caused due to gas emissions generated from petroleum products.

 - Economic benefits: Waste management creates job opportunities, resource conservation, and cost savings.